DataCounsel/Azure-Data-Engineering/README.md

 # Azure data engineering
-Ingesting on-premise data, transforming it and reporting using Azure Data Factory, Databricks, Synapse and PowerBI
+Ingesting on-premise data and transforming it using Azure Data Factory, Databricks and analysing and reporting using Synapse and PowerBI